dan-atack/BlockLand/README.md

 2. A homemade physics engine with simple gravity, friction, and collision detection.

-3. A loveable little Raptor called Gus (name not currently visible in game, but that's what it is) whose job is to run around, following the mysterious directives of the Designer, whose instructions are visible on the Right-Hand-Side information bar.
+3. A loveable little Raptor called Gus (name not currently visible in game, but that's what it is) whose job is to run around, following the mysterious directives of the Designer.

-4. Gus can gain XP by completing the Designer's objectives, and loses XP if he dies (currently XP is just for score-keeping but will lead to cool powerups in future versions).
+4. Gus can gain XP by completing the Designer's objectives, and loses XP if he dies (currently XP is just for score-keeping but will lead to cool powerups in the near future).

-5. Terrain scrolls as you move through the world, and you move between different worlds and missions by jumping through mysterious portals.
+5. Terrain scrolls as you move through the world, and you move between different worlds and missions by jumping through portals.

-6. The game is set up to allow easy incorporation of new block types and biomes, so that more interesting environments can be created with relatively little additional coding.
+6. Gus can pick up items to heal damage or enhance his abilities.

 7. Server create-account/login: Initially added a server-side just to prove to myself that I could, but this will be useful down the line for saving a player's stats like XP, inventory status, current level, etc. (Not currently included in Production version)